 Signalling the right way to go has to account for cognitive abilities, visual acuity, and spatial awareness.
 As people age some of these abilities decline.
 Consequently, considering the needs of this group in wayfinding design will make wayfinding easier for everyone.

-- Distinctiveness: the information should have cues that are informative to the route and can be distinguished from the surroundings.
+1. Distinctiveness: information should have cues informative to the route which can be distinguished from the surroundings.

-- Consistency and standardisation: information overload can be avoided with the consistent placement, size, colour and shape of signage.
+2. Consistency and standardisation: avoid information overload with the consistent placement, size, colour and shape of signage.

 The title of the article is, “Improving Wayfinding for Older Users with Selective Attention Deficits”, in Ergonomics in Design.
 For a free read go to the article on ResearchGate.